T3 Weather Update

 Saturday Will Proceed as Scheduled

-The St. Louis Urban Debate League (SLUDL) has grown to support thriving extra-curricular debate programs at 10 high schools within the St. Louis Public School District.
+The St. Louis Urban Debate League (SLUDL) has grown to support thriving extra-curricular debate programs as many as 11 high schools within the St. Louis Public School District.

-The SLUDL was founded in 2008 with the stated purpose of developing and supporting debate programs in the high schools of St. Louis Public Schools.
-At each member school, the League works directly with Principals and Teachers to ensure that Debate Teams receive proper coaching and instruction, as well as the resources and community support necessary to thrive.
+The SLUDL was founded in 2008 with the purpose of developing and supporting debate programs in underserved urban high schools.
+The League works directly with Principals and Teachers within each partnering school to ensure that Debate teams receive proper coaching and instruction, as well as the resources necessary to thrive.

-The SLUDL is the only organization working to promote debate in our schools, and bring the benefits of debate to urban youth within the City of St. Louis.
+SLUDL is the only organization working to promote the value and need for debate programming in urban schools.
 We work with a network of similar Urban Debate Leagues (UDLs) across the nation, along with several suburban debate programs in Saint Louis County, to provide our high school students with the best opportunities for success through competitive policy debate – the oldest and arguably most rigorous debate format in the nation.

 Teacher-Coach Professional Development.
-Teachers are at the very core of any UDL, and the SLUDL has been fortunate to have some incredibly energetic, patient, dedicated teachers who task themselves with learning how to effectively coach debate within their respective schools.
+Teachers are at the core of any Urban Debate League, and SLUDL is fortunate to have some incredibly energetic, patient, dedicated teachers who task themselves with learning how to effectively coach debate within their respective schools.
 In fact, most SLUDL coaches are not former debaters, but understand the value debate programming brings to their students, and ultimately, their broader school community.

 Student Workshops.
 The League assists schools in student recruitment and student training throughout the season.
 Training includes topic-specific workshops, technical debate lessons, and more.
 All activities are tailored to fit the wide range of needs and skills among our debaters.